-- Make sure to cream the butter and sugars together for about 4-5 minutes until light in color and fluffy.
+- Make sure to cream the butter and sugars together for about 4 to 5 minutes until light in color and fluffy.
 This will create a lighter, softer cake.

 - You can use any kind of baking apple for this cake, I love to use a large Granny Smith apple.
 I also prefer to peel my apple before chopping it to add to the cake batter.

 More Apple Recipes to Try!

 - 3/4 cup (95 grams) all-purpose flour (spooned & leveled)

 - 1/2 cup (100 grams) brown sugar